mims-harvard/nimfa/README.rst

 Methods configuration goes through runtime specific options (e. g. tracking fitted model across multiple runs, tracking residuals across iterations, etc.) or algorithm specific options (e. g. prior information with PSMF, type of update equations with NMF, initial value for noise variance with ICM, etc.).

 For details and descriptions on algorithm specific options see specific algorithm documentation.
-For deatils on runtime specific options and explanation of the general model parameters see :mod:`mf`.
+For deatils on runtime specific options and explanation of the general model parameters see :mod:`mf_run`.

 Usage
 ====